A MIDSUMMER NIGHT'S DREAM, opera a cappella now available at Albany Records

 It is 1905 and Pauline has granted an interview to a reporter.
 She talks about her famous singing family, her debut and rise, her many famous collaborations, her salons, and finally--and reluctantly--about her personal life.
 Act I is about her childhood, her debut, and rise to stardom.
 Act II covers her many collaborations, including Berlioz and Saint-Saens.
 Clara Schumann and Charles Dickens make appearances.
 In Act III, she finally opens up about her personal life and relationships with her husband Louis and Ivan Turgenev.

-If you have ten minutes, here are four short excerpts:
+If you have only ten minutes, here are three short excerpts:

 Act I “Characters” Sung by the Young Artists at Florida Grand Opera (PV 6-11) 2:13.